Connie Ikerd – Work Performance

 Michelle Boyd – Service to Students

 As an athletic trainer, Michelle’s regular duties include working with athletes in preventing and treating injuries and instructing students studying to become athletic trainers.
 The point of excellence that I appreciate from Michelle is when she opens her services to others in the campus community.
-As an athletic trainer, she has superior knowledge and skill working with injuries to joints and muscles than nurses have.
-The point of excellence that I want to share was a recent experience when my son, a student here at Truman, came to my office complaining of a stiff neck after working out with weights.
-He could not turn his head to the left more than 30 degrees without pain.
-My thought was to put a heating pad on his neck or send him to a doctor for an x-ray, but I remembered Michelle once inviting my wife to her lab when my wife had a frozen shoulder.
+My son, a student here at Truman, came to my office complaining of a stiff neck after working out with weights.
 I called Michelle on the phone.
 She cheerfully invited me to bring my son down to her lab.
-I stood and watched as Michelle very professionally interviewed my son about the nature of his exercising, the symptoms, and his current difficulties with range of motion.
+Michelle very professionally interviewed my son about the nature of his exercising, the symptoms, and his current difficulties with range of motion.
 Then she performed a very detailed and focused physical assessment.
-She informed him about recommendations for treatment; first cold pack and then heat.
-And she instructed him about ways to avoid the same injury during future workouts.
+She informed him about recommendations for treatment, and she instructed him about ways to avoid the same injury during future workouts.
 Her care was so professional and so compassionate.
-It was with a very warm heart that Michelle provided this service beyond her required services, and it is with a warm heart of appreciation that I would like to nominate Michelle Boyd for this recognition of Points of Excellence Award.
 She is a great representation of the character and integrity to shine in this award.

 Roger Johnson – Community Service